Distributed Dynamic Associative Memory via Online Convex Optimization: Distributed Dynamic Associative Memory via Tree-based Online Gradient Descent

 Furthermore, by letting $\mathbf{U}_{n , t} = \mathbf{U}_n^*$ in \eqref{eq:best_solution}, the path-length vanishes, i.e., $\mathrm{PL}_n^T = 0$, and the dynamic regret reduces to the static regret, yielding the upper bound

 \end{corollary}

-From Corollary~\ref{Coro:D_Reg_Conv}, DDAM-TOGD achieves the dynamic regret bound in~\eqref{eq:DAM-TOGD-Regret-1}.
-Compared with the dynamic regret of the idealized OGD in~\eqref{eq:OGD_dym_reg}, where the path-length is scaled by the factor $\sqrt{T}$, the path-length in DDAM-TOGD is scaled by the term $\sqrt{\left(1 + \tau_{n,\mathrm{sum}} \right) (T + \Delta \tau_n)}$, making the regret explicitly dependent on the communication delay.
-In fact, the quantity $\tau_{n,\mathrm{sum}}$ in \eqref{eq:nn24} is the cumulative delay from agent $n$ to all agents of interest in $\mathcal{W}_n$; while the quantity $\Delta \tau_n$ in \eqref{eq:23} is the difference between the maximum and minimum delays from agent $n$.
+Compared with the idealized OGD bound in \eqref{eq:OGD_dym_reg}, where the path-length is scaled by $\sqrt{T}$, the dynamic regret bound of DDAM-TOGD contains the product between path-length and the term $\sqrt{(1+\tau_{n,\mathrm{sum}})(T+\Delta\tau_n)}$, making the regret explicitly dependent on the communication delay.
+Here, $\tau_{n,\mathrm{sum}}$ in \eqref{eq:nn24} is the cumulative delay from agent $n$ to all agents of interest in $\mathcal{W}_n$, and $\Delta\tau_n$ in \eqref{eq:23} is the difference between the maximum and minimum delays from agent $n$.
+This delay dependence reflects the fact that information exchange in the distributed network slows down the learning progress of the AM process.

+This result reveals a fundamental trade-off between the non-stationarity of the data streams and the communication delay.
+Specifically, the path-length $\mathrm{PL}_n^{T+\tau_{n,\max}}$ grows with the variability of the optimal memory sequence, while the delay terms $\tau_{n,\mathrm{sum}}$ and $\Delta\tau_n$ scale with the size of the routing trees.
+For a fixed target regret level, a more pronounced non-stationarity can therefore be supported only on a smaller network, characterized by a smaller delay.
+This fundamental limitation motivates the communication-efficient tree design in the next subsection, and is further validated empirically in Sec.~\ref{sec:6}.

-This dependence on the delay reflects the fact that information exchange in the distributed network slows down the learning progress of the AM process.
-When the time horizon $T$ is much larger than the sum-delay $\tau_{n , \mathrm{sum}}$, the coefficient $\sqrt{\left(1 + \tau_{n,\mathrm{sum}} \right) (T + \Delta \tau_n)}$ remains sublinear in $T$, and thus DDAM-TOGD achieves the same sublinear time dependency as the idealized OGD.
-The same conclusions hold for the static regret \eqref{eq:DAM-TOGD-Regret-2}.
+That said when the time horizon $T$ is much larger than the sum-delay $\tau_{n,\mathrm{sum}}$, the coefficient $\sqrt{(1+\tau_{n,\mathrm{sum}})(T+\Delta\tau_n)}$ remains sublinear in $T$, and thus DDAM-TOGD recovers the same sublinear time dependence as the idealized OGD.
+The same conclusion holds for the static regret \eqref{eq:DAM-TOGD-Regret-2}.